moveeleven-data/zephyrlake/README.md

 Files are written as Parquet under `data/out/`, with one folder per day (`event_date=YYYY-MM-DD/`).
 Each file is named with a deterministic hash of its contents to ensure idempotency.

-You should see logs for each page fetched and files written under:

 Example run output:

 ```bash